jtyissix/Lever/README.md

 Lever is a graph-based Retrieval-Augmented Generation (RAG) framework that uses a compact device-side personalized index to guide cloud-side retrieval.
 The core idea is to exploit user-level query locality so the cloud search starts from a better entry point, reducing traversal cost while preserving retrieval quality.
+Extensive experiments on multiple RAG benchmarks demonstrate that Lever significantly reduces retrieval latency and improves throughput while preserving retrieval quality, highlighting query locality as a powerful and complementary lever for scalable RAG retrieval

 ## Highlights